 This course provides an overview of the law governing personal and real property, emphasising the concepts of possession and title, the fragmentation of proprietary interests, and the various ways in which common law and legislation resolve disputes between competing interests.
 The greater part of the course is devoted to the creation, acquisition, attributes and remedies for the protection of interests in real property (land).
 The course covers legal and equitable interests in land, the acquisition and transfer of such interests by purchase and adverse possession, priority rules, leases, mortgages, easements, and concurrent ownership.
 Particular attention is paid to the Torrens system of registration of title.

 Upon successful completion, students will have the knowledge and skills to:

 - Exercise intellectual independence and judgement in selecting and applying the principles of property law covered in the course to complex property law problems;

 - Analyse and predict how unresolved and/or ambiguous questions of property law could be resolved by the courts through an analysis of case law, underlying policy and the judicial method;

 - Analyse and critique the values and policy considerations underlying property transactions covered in the course;

-- Identify and use a range of legally specific research principles, methods and tools appropriate to respond to a factually complex property law problem
+- Select and apply a range of legally specific research principles, methods and tools appropriate to evaluate and propose solutions to factually complex property law problems;

 Property assumes a sound grasp of contract principles and remedies.
 Equity and Trusts is a compulsory course which follows on from Property.
 Elective courses which deal further with personal property are Commercial Law and Intellectual Property.
 Succession, Environmental Law and Indigenous Australians and the Law build on principles established in Property.